vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomPart1.md

 The method accepts two additional parameters to set how many bits are used to encode the fact an element is part of the Bloom filter array and how many hashing functions are used to do this.
-These parameters are explained in next exercise, those depend on the number of elements the originating set and the wished size of the resulting Bloom filter.
+These parameters are explained in next lesson, those depend on the number of elements the originating set and the wished size of the resulting Bloom filter.
 The method `build()` estimates the proper number of bits and hashing functions from the number of elements added in the Bloom filter builder container object.